African Lion Safari

-African Lion Safari is an accredited member of the CAZA, and is also a member of the World Association of Zoos and Aquariums (WAZA), the International Elephant Foundation (IEF) as well as the International Association of Avian Trainers and Educators (IAATE).
+African Lion Safari is an accredited member of the Canadian Association of Zoos and Aquariums, and is also a member of the World Association of Zoos and Aquariums (WAZA), the International Elephant Foundation (IEF) as well as the International Association of Avian Trainers and Educators (IAATE).

 History

 This safari park was founded by Gordon Debenham "Don" Dailley, a retired Canadian Army colonel, and opened its doors on August 21, 1969.
 Dailley initially partnered with the Chipperfield family from England to purchase four farms in the Rockton, Ontario area totaling 250 ha.
 He bought out the Chipperfields in the early 1970s.
 It remains privately owned, and the only significant feature was the drive-through reserve.
 In 1971, the park began working with Asian elephants, and in 1985 they started to make a concentrated effort to breed Asian elephants.
 Over the years, successful breeding of 30 endangered species and 20 threatened species has occurred in the park.